chrilef/BactEpiGenPro/README.md

 ## 2. Parameters

-Basic:
+### Basic:

 Motif: A specific nucleotide sequence recognised by methyltransferases.

--Modified base locations: Comma separated integer list of modified base positions within the motif.
+- Modified base locations: Comma separated integer list of modified base positions within the motif.
 This value can be specified for both the forward and reverse strands.
--Show methylated motifs: Show or hide methylated sites in the output.
+- Show methylated motifs: Show or hide methylated sites in the output.
--Searching mode: Defines the searching mode for methylated sites in a motif.
+- Searching mode: Defines the searching mode for methylated sites in a motif.
 Sites are reported if one or more nucleotides are methylated, while motifs are reported only if all specified nucleotide positions are methylated.

-Advanced:
+### Advanced:

--Filter regions: Sequence regions to ignore in .gbk format.
+- Filter regions: Sequence regions to ignore in .gbk format.
--Allow context mismatches: Toggle context mismatches on or off (default = on).
+- Allow context mismatches: Toggle context mismatches on or off (default = on).
--Context mismatches: The maximum number of context sequence mismatches allowed per methylation site (default = 2).
+- Context mismatches: The maximum number of context sequence mismatches allowed per methylation site (default = 2).
--Cut-off score: Sets the strictness of the search.
+- Cut-off score: Sets the strictness of the search.
 This is defined as the likelihood that a given nucleotide is methylated (default = unset).
 For example, a cut-off of 21 equates to p = 0.01.
--Promoter sequence length: The length of the upstream promoter sequence (default = 75 bp).
+- Promoter sequence length: The length of the upstream promoter sequence (default = 75 bp).

 ## 3. Outputs